-The U.S. Bureau of Labor Statistics (BLS) reported that administrative services management positions (which included small business management) were predicted to grow 8% between 2014 to 2024, which was about average.
-Administrative services managers took in an average yearly income of $94,840 in May 2015, according to the BLS (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported that administrative services management positions (which included small business management) were predicted to grow 7% between 2018 to 2028, which is slightly above average.
+Administrative services managers took in a median yearly income of $96,180 as of May 2018, according to the BLS (www.bls.gov).

 Continuing Education Information

 Graduates of a bachelor's degree program for small business management may go on to pursue a related master's degree, such as a Master of Business Administration (MBA).
 Additionally, organizations such as the U.S. Small Business Administration (www.sba.gov) offer online continuing education courses via video and audio downloads.